epage/epage.github.io/blog/blog/iterating-on-test.md

 I think [cargo nextest](https://nexte.st/) has helped highlight gaps in the current workflow.
 However, `cargo nextest` is working within the limitations of the existing system.
-You have to specify in a separate config file parts that would be added as attribute on the test in other language's testing libraries, like test groupings.
+What would normally be attributes on the test function in other language's test libraries, you have to specify in a separate config file.
-While it has benefits, I'm concerned about what we'd lose by running forcing every test in its own process.
+While it has benefits, I'm concerned about what we'd lose by running every test in its own process.
 For example, you can't run `cargo nextest` on cargo today because of shared state between tests, in particular the creation of short identifiers for temp